 - Using MAD model, a prescription is necessary

 - Some individuals are not allowed to use MADs.
-These comprise people with dentures, dental implants, braces, broken or cracked teeth.
-Individuals with TMJ or other jaw discomfort conditions should avoid using MADs as they can increase the pain.
+These comprise people with dentures, dental implants, braces, and broken or cracked teeth.
+Individuals with TMJ or other jaw discomfort conditions should avoid using MADs as they can increase pain.

 - Although considered reasonably priced for most buyers, MADs are still expensive compared to TRDs.

 - TRDs don’t require boil-and-bite molding guidelines as they are made for universally fit

 - TRDs are lighter and compact compared to MADs

 - TRDs do not interfere with dental implants, dentures, or braces